collaborativebioinformatics/IsoSV/step_c_IsoAnnotator/readme.md

 ## Workflow

-The procecess is divided into two main stages: a one-time pre-computation and the main annotation script.
+The process is divided into two main stages: a one-time pre-computation and the main annotation script.

 **1. Pre-computation (Run this once)**